codenjoyme/codenjoy-mollymage/src/main/webapp/resources/mollymage/help/index-en.md

 * Try to set the bomb so that it explode the box, ghosts or another heroes.

 ## Clients and API

 The client code does not give a considerable handicap to gamers because you should spend time to puzzle out the code.
-However, it is pleasant to note that the logic of communication with the server plus some high level API for working with the board are implemented already:
+However, it is pleasant to note that the logic of communication with the server plus some high level API for working with the board are implemented already.

+* `Solver`
+  An empty class with one method — you'll have to fill it with smart logic.
+* `Direcion`
+  Possible commands for this game.
 * `Point`
-  `x`, `y` coordinate.
+  `x`, `y` coordinates.
-* `Collection`
-  A set of several objects.
 * `Element`
   Type of the element on the board.
+* `Board` - encapsulating the line with useful methods for searching elements on the board.
+The following methods can be found in the board:
 * `int boardSize();`
   Size of the board
 * `boolean isAt(Point point, Element element);`